-Brass Enterprises has grown into an investment group with a robust appetite for acquisitions in high growth markets in the US.
+Brass Enterprises is an investment group with a robust appetite for multifamily real estate acquisitions in high growth markets in the US.
 Our origins found us in our home country, Canada, where we are still based.

 In 2008, Brass started buying in the province of Saskatchewan, Canada, whose government was undergoing a dramatic change.
 For sixteen years the province had been dominated by the left-leaning NDP party, which had sought to protect the province’s natural resources from exploitation.
 In 2007, power was transferred to a right wing, conservative party – and growth in the province began to accelerate.
 Anticipating a boom, as its neighboring province, Alberta, experienced, Brass set their sight on commodity-rich Saskatchewan.
 Concurrently, the price of commodities began to rise steeply.
 Within a few short years, The Brass team succeeded in putting together an attractive portfolio of apartment buildings throughout Prince Albert, Swift Current, Yorkton, and Saskatoon, Saskatchewan.

 Overall, throughout the life of the Toronto investments, monthly distributions were made in the amounts of between 4-6% of invested equity on an annualized basis, and sales of these apartments realized average gains of 43% annualized.
 Virtually all of the buildings were sold within 4 years of their purchase.

 A CHANGE OF FOCUS: In 2012, Brass shifted its focus to the US, where we saw an opportunity for stronger returns and as a way to capitalize on our then strong Canadian dollar, which reached parity with the US dollar.
 The US population growth, job growth, and the overall economy was clearly stronger.